LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

 - The instruction above will read from Oracle using a single Spark task, this can be slow.
 - When using partitioning options Spark will use as many tasks as "numPartitions"
 - Each task will issue a query to read the data with an additional "where condition" generated from the lower and upper bounds and the number of partitions.
+- This implementation is limited to range partitioned tables in Oracle and has other caveats:
   - If the Oracle table is partitioned by the column "partitionColumn" this could improve performance and use partition pruning for example.
- In other cases the query can generate multiple table scans or suboptimal index range scans of large parts of the table.
+  - In other cases the query can generate multiple table scans or suboptimal index range scans of large parts of the table.
- See also below the discussion on Sqoop, that has additional optimizations for mappers/partitioners to use with Oracle.
+  - See also below the discussion on Sqoop, that has additional optimizations for mappers/partitioners to use with Oracle.
  This functionality has not yet been ported to Spark.
 - When loading large tables you may want to check with a DBA that the load is acceptable on the source DB
 Example: